Mayer-Vietoris squares in algebraic geometry: Gluing of algebraic spaces along Mayer--Vietoris squares

-Since $X$ is excellent the completion map $\widehat{X}_x\to X$ is a regular morphism.
+Since $X$ is the spectrum of a $G$-ring, the completion map $\widehat{X}_x\to X$ is a regular morphism.
 Hence, by Popescu's theorem \cite{MR818160}, it is a limit of smooth morphisms.
 Since $(\widehat{X}_x\to X)_{x\in X}$ is a flat cover, we may replace $X$ with $\widehat{X}_x$ for some $x$ and assume that $X$ is the spectrum of a complete local ring.
 The completion of $X'$ at $z$ equals the completion of $X$ at $z$; hence, $X'\to X$ has a section $s\colon X\to X'$.
 By Lemma~\ref{L:sections-give-MV}, this gives rise to a new tor-independent Mayer--Vietoris square.
 Corollary~\ref{C:gluing-of-maps-of-alg-spaces} for this square implies that